 5. Management of acute liver failure.

-Type Ratio of ALTa to ALPa (R) First-line tests Second-line tests Hepatocellular or mixed R ≥5 2 <R <5 – Acute viral hepatitis serologic studies, HCV RNA – Autoimmune hepatitis serologic studies – Imaging studies (eg, abdominal US) On case-by-case basis: – Ceruloplasmin – Serologic studies for less common viruses (HEV, CMV, EBV) – Liver biopsy Cholestatic R ≤2 Imaging studies (abdominal US) On case-by-case basis: – Cholangiography (either endoscopic or MR-based) – Serologic studies for primary biliary cholangiopathy – Liver biopsy a Expressed as a multiple of ULN; R = ALT/ULNALT to ALP/ULNALP.
+Clinical type Ratio of ALT elevation to ALP elevationa (R) First-line tests Second-line tests Hepatocellular or mixed R ≥5 2 <R <5 – Acute viral hepatitis serologic studies, HCV RNA – Autoimmune hepatitis serologic studies – Imaging studies (eg, abdominal US) On case-by-case basis: – Ceruloplasmin – Serologic studies for less common viruses (HEV, CMV, EBV) – Liver biopsy Cholestatic R ≤2 Imaging studies (abdominal US) On case-by-case basis: – Cholangiography (either endoscopic or MR-based) – Serologic studies for primary biliary cholangiopathy – Liver biopsy a R = ALT/ULNALT to ALP/ULNALP.
 Based on Am J Gastroenterol.
 2014;109(7):950-66.
 ALP, alkaline phosphatase; ALT, alanine aminotransferase; CMV, cytomegalovirus; EBV, Epstein-Barr virus; HCV, hepatitis C virus; HEV, hepatitis E virus; MR, magnetic resonance; ULN, upper limit of normal; US, ultrasonography.

 2 <R <5